-1.3.3 Transition
+1.3.1.3 Transition and impact on CET1

-The classification and measurement and impairment requirements are applied retrospectively by adjusting the opening balance sheet at the date of initial application, with no requirement to restate comparative periods.
-The mandatory application date for the standard as a whole is 1 January 2018.
-Thus, the Group does not intend to restate its comparative periods.
-Accordingly, all adjustments resulting from the transition will be applied by adjusting the opening balance sheet as at 1 January 2018.
+The classification and measurement and impairment requirements of IFRS 9 are applied retrospectively by adjusting the statement of financial position at the date of initial application, which for the Bank is 1 January 2018.
+As allowed by IFRS 9, the Bank will not restate comparative periods in the financial statements for the year ending 31 December 2018.